Does your child struggle with writing skills?

-Dysgraphia is a learning disability that makes it difficult for an otherwise bright child to express himself well through writing.
-The National Institute for Neurological Disorders defines dysgraphia as follows:
+Dysgraphia is a learning disability that makes it difficult for an otherwise bright child to express himself well in writing.
+Your child may struggle with handwriting, paragraph writing, or other writing skills.